Exceptional Rating for 18-month-olds and 2.5-years-olds

 MSRP: $205 for “Big Apple,” available in red or green and $165 for “Cross” and “Street” models that comes in various colors.

 Where to Buy:

 FirstBIKE’s are only available in a few bike shops, so shopping online is your best bet.
 WeeBikeShop (formerly FirstBIKEUSA) was the original distributor of FirstBIKE in the US and unlike Amazon, offers the full range of models, colors and FirstBIKE accessories at competitive prices with free UPS Ground shipping.
 Wee Bike Shop (www.weebikeshop.com) is also owned and operated by a bike enthusiast family, so I highly recommend shopping with them.
-To help get your kids out and riding this summer, WeeBikeShop is currently running a promotion to get 10% off and free UPS ground shipping any order over $250.
+To help get your kids out and riding, WeeBikeShop is currently running a promotion to get 10% off and free UPS ground shipping any order over $250.
 Plus, get an additional $5 off the Uvex Hero (one of my top-rated helmets), when purchased with a bike.
 If you have any questions in regards to FirstBIKE or any of their products, feel free to give them a call at (401) 654-0029.

 For Canadian residents, FirstBIKE is now available online at Scamper Gear.